 Sarah settled in Australia in 2008 and continued her work in Environmental Consulting gaining a good understanding of Australian flora, fauna, and legislation and developed her Geospatial Information System (GIS) skills.
 Sarah joined Biotropica in 2011 where she utilises her ecological and project management skills to assist in the growth and management of the company.

-For more information please download Sarah Holt’s Curriculum vitae.
+For more information please download Sarah Holt’s Curriculum vitae SH.

-For more information please download Lars Kazmeier’s Curriculum vitae.
+For more information please download Gemma Horner’s Curriculum vitae GH.

 Adam joined Biotropica in April 2012 and was promoted to Land Management Team Leader in 2013.
 Adam supervises a crew of experienced land management staff and co-ordinates Biotropica field projects including ecological restoration, weed control, rare plants management, and hazard reduction burns, in Australia and Papua New Guinea.
+Adam is also our fully qualified and experienced spotter catcher, responsible for protecting and preserving wildlife during land clearing.
+He uses his extensive knowledge of natural habitats and wildlife handling to ensure animals are recovered efficiently and safely.
 Adam has an extensive background in landscaping, weeds management, and significant experience in small and large plant and equipment operation.

 Amanda joined the administration team at Biotropica in August 2016 and brings with her a range of clerical skills.
 Amanda has recently moved to the Atherton Tablelands from Cairns and has owned her own businesses for the past 9 years.